ivan-hc/Gnome-calculator-appimage/README.md

-This repository creates and distributes the unofficial Appimage of Gnome-calculator.
+This repository creates and distributes the unofficial Appimage built on top of JuNest ([ArchImage](https://github.com/ivan-hc/ArchImage)).

-From here you can download the scripts to build on top of [JuNest](https://github.com/fsquillace/junest), the lightweight Arch Linux based distro that runs, without root privileges, on top of any other Linux distro.
+To use it in AM, see the option "`-e`" or "`extra`", at https://github.com/ivan-hc/AM/blob/main/docs/guides-and-tutorials/extra.md#install-appimages-not-listed-in-this-database-but-available-in-other-github-repos

+See also https://github.com/pkgforge-dev/Gnome-Calculator-Appimage for a better alternative (the latter replaces this Archimage in AM since August 18, 2025).

 ------------------------------------------------------------------------

-## Install and update it with ease
+## Install and update them with ease

 ### *"*AM*" Application Manager*
 #### *Package manager, database & solutions for all AppImages and portable apps for GNU/Linux!*